Norma Jean 1986

 The District Attorney's decision to appeal Norma Jean's probation sentence was a first in the history of Los Angeles where never before had a sentence imposed by a judge been challenged by the DA's office.
 However, the appeal did not surprise Norma Jean, who had expected retaliation by the police because she had been so vocal and public ever since she had been released from prison on probation.
 She was just a bit surprised at the blatant references to her manuscript in the DA's appeal, which did not hide the fact that Norma Jean's continued efforts to publish her book was the main reason for wanting to overturn her probation sentence and send her to prison.

 Upon learning of the appeal, Norma Jean decided that perhaps she hadn't been vocal enough.
 Her brother Neil had recently moved back to California and introduced her to J.R. - a Libertarian activist who suggested the Norma Jean run for office.
 He offered to be her campaign manager if she won the endorsement of the LP at the State Convention in February of 1986.
-Norma Jean had registered as a Libertarian in 1978, after Victor introduced her to the libertarian philosophy through the writings of Ayn Rand.
+Norma Jean had registered as a Libertarian in 1978, after Victor introduced her to the libertarian philosophy.
 Although Norma Jean immediately embraced the philosophy and fighting for freedom became the driving force of her life, she was not active in the Party until her 1986 campaign.

 She did receive the endorsement of the Libertarian Party of California for her bid at elective office.
 And she was not a one issue Libertarian as some in the LP thought she would be.
 While she did not win, she made an impressive showing with over 100,000 votes cast for an admitted felon hooker.
 Most importantly, she was able to take her message to an even broader audience because of the District Attorney's ludicrous claims in his appeal of her sentence.
 Unfortunately, her public profile did not keep her from going to prison.